kensnyder/bunshine/packages/bunshine/README.md

 ## WebSockets

-Setting up websockets at various paths is easy with the `socket` property.
+Setting up websockets is easy by registering handlers for one or more routes using the `app.socket.at()` function.

 ```ts
 import { HttpRouter, SocketMessage } from 'bunshine';